Dartegnian/Agora_Flutter/README.md

-# agora_projects
+# Agora Projects

 Agora Philippines government projects viewer.
+The Agora app allows you to view the expenditure of government projects, the project breakdown, and other supplementay project information.
+This is an extension of the [Agora Web App](https://github.com/dartegnian/agora) that our team has developed for F.E.U.
+Tech's Tamahack 2017 competition.

 ## Getting Started